 Conversely, enterprise cloud base services with massive data analysis will require speed improvements more than latency improvements.

 When is 5G coming?
-Where is 5G technology in terms of standardisation and how long will this take?
+Where is 5G technology in terms of standardization and how long will this take?

-- Ericsson and TeliaSonera plan to make commercial service available in Stockholm and Talinn by the end of 2018
+- Ericsson and TeliaSonera plan to make commercial service available in Stockholm and Tallinn by the end of 2018.

 - Japan target is to launch 5G for the 2020 Tokyo summer Olympics.